-The completed test report will be faxed, mailed, returned by courier, or transmitted via a fax.
+The completed test reports will be faxed, mailed, transmitted via interface or available in EPIC.

 Critical Values and read-back policy

 The provider, or other licensed care-giver, will be called if a critical value result is obtained on testing the patient's specimen.
 Verbal critical value results require confirmation by "read-back" by the person receiving the results.
 The printed test report will have the critical value results flagged.
 Critical values are listed on pages 29-30.